gunakkoc/HiPeristaltic/README.md

 To cover the most common microcontroller platforms, 3 firmwares are provided:
 1. For STM32 platform: tested with STM32G0B1RET6.
 	- Utilizes an included driver for TMC2209 to maximize performance.
-	- Requiries STM32Cube and STM32 debugger.
+	- Requires STM32Cube and STM32 debugger.
 	- Both UART and USB are supported.
-Defaults to UART, switches to USB connection automatically if detected and until reboot.
+Defaults to UART, switches to USB connection automatically if USB connection is detected and until reboot.
-2. For Arduino platform: tested with Arduino Uno Rev3(ATmega328P) and Arduino Mega 2560 (ATmega2560)
+2. For Arduino platform: tested with Arduino Uno Rev3 (ATmega328P) and Arduino Mega 2560 (ATmega2560)
 	- Can be compiled with other Arduino compatible platforms such as `stm32duino`
 	- Can not be directly connected to Raspberry Pi models over UART.
 Hence, USB only.
 3. Raspberry Pi Pico, tested with Raspberry Pi Pico (RP2040) and Raspberry Pi Pico 2 (RP2350)